EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-modern-authentication.md

 1. On page AD FS Proxy Certificate, under **Select a certificate to be used by the AD FS proxy**, click **\*.adatum.com** and click **Next >**.
 1. On page **Confirmation**, click **Configure**.
 1. On page Results, click **Close**.
+1. Open **Server Manager**.
+1. In Server Manager, click **Remote Access**.
+1. Close **Remote Access Management Console**.

+    Note: It is importnt to close Remote Access Management to discover the new configuration in the next task.

 #### PowerShell